 Stress is a predominant condition in our society today.
 Between jobs, family situations, medical crises, and more, people are understandably continually feeling more than a little stressed.
 However, when this stress lasts for an extended period of time, this becomes unhealthy.
-To learn about dealing with chronic stress, we recommend you reach out to Springfield Wellness Center today at 844.334.4727.
+If you are struggling to deal with chronic stress, Springfield Wellness Center can help.
+Our chronic stress treatment programs can help you identify healthy ways of dealing with stress, so you can enjoy the benefits of improved mood and mental health.
+Call us today at 844.334.4727, or contact us using our secure online form.

 What Is Chronic Stress?

 Chronic stress treatments are available, and they can help an individual deal with chronic stress symptoms.
-Chronic stress treatments include identifying the underlining cause and eliminating it, diet, exercise, use of supplements, and lots more.
+These treatments include identifying the underlining cause and eliminating it, diet, exercise, use of supplements, and lots more.

 Understanding Chronic Stress

-Both these hormones, in combination with the nervous system, stop all the needless systems of the body.
+Both these hormones, in combination with the nervous system, stop many systems of the body that are not directly needed.
 As a result, the person may experience decreased salivary flow, reduced blood flow to the digestive system, and many other physical symptoms.
 The continuous supply of these hormones will keep the other parts of the body inactive.
 This is because the blood primarily flows to the limbs, brain, eyes, and heart rather than other parts of the body.
 This change has harmful effects on both physical and mental health unless chronic stress treatments are administered.

 For example, decreased blood flow to the digestive system leads to an imbalance in insulin levels.
 In fact, experts have linked stress with blood sugar and tummy fat.
 Chronic stress raises the insulin level, thereby resulting in relentless metabolic dysfunction that becomes weight gain, insulin resistance, and ultimately diabetes.